01183 218197

 Christmas pet checklist

-Everyone has heard the phase - 'A dog is for life - not just for Christmas', without doubt one of the most memorable marketing messages from by the Dogs Trust, and inspired by their then CEO Clarissa Baldwin.
+Every year at this we hear, at one time or another, the phase - 'A dog is for life - not just for Christmas', without doubt one of the most memorable marketing messages from by the Dogs Trust, and inspired by their then CEO Clarissa Baldwin.
 But why is that?

-Why not give a pet for Christmas
+Why not give a pet for Christmas?

-The reason that pets given as presents at Christmas turn into a living nightmare for both the pet and its owner are many fold and include:
+The reason that pets given as presents at Christmas turn into a living nightmare for both the pet and its owner are manyfold and include:

 • A lack or research has been done into the appropriateness of the pet to it's new home